mtmclennan/ScoutChase-showcase/README.md

 ### 1. Build the playbook

-Onboarding captures the context both agents need: what you sell or are looking for, who a good fit is, common problems, geography, positioning, objections, and communication boundaries.
+Onboarding captures the context Scout and Chase need: the offer or objective, target audience, geography, useful signals, positioning, objections, outreach rules, and communication boundaries.

-Scout uses the playbook to judge fit.
-Chase uses it to draft messages and stay within the user's rules.
+Scout uses the playbook to evaluate opportunities.
+Chase uses the same context when preparing outreach.

 ![ScoutChase onboarding](images/screens/onboarding.png)